lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### Sign-off Reviews

-In the initial work stage of verification, the dv document and the completed dv_plan documents are reviewed face-to-face with the following individuals:
+In the initial work stage of verification, the DV document and the completed DV plan documents are reviewed face-to-face with the following individuals:

 *  Designer(s)
 *  DV peers